AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/ios/advanced-features-and-customizations/customize-group-details.md

-# Customize the group details page
+# Customize the group details

 You can configure the navigation bar, group actions, group details, and other items.
 For details, see [GroupInfoViewController](https://github.com/easemob/easemob-uikit-ios/tree/main/Documentation/EaseChatUIKit.doccarchive/documentation/easechatuikit/groupinfoviewcontroller).